 The tests check that you have an entry in the user list for every user in the source domain.
 There may be scenarios where you are not migrating all users, but it is useful for this to be flagged.
 Any users that are in the user list which are not in the source domain will also be flagged.
 If you are not migrating all users then it may be possible to ignore this warning.

 If you have used an address replacement file, then it is recommended to provide replacements for all items so there is no ambiguity as to how an address will be replaced.
 The tests will ensure that if you have provided a replacement file, that an entry is present for every user, group and domain.
 See also address replacements for an overview of how address replacements are applied.

 All of the users and groups in both source and destination domains are obtained and the full list of users is checked, including the application of address replacements to ensure that all users and groups in the source have a matching user or group in the destination.
 If you have not mapped all items, those that have not been mapped will be available in the CSV report generated by the tests.
 The test cannot ensure you have mapped users to the correct corresponding user in the destination, and can only ensure that have been mapped to a valid user.

 As permissions can be allocated via groups within Drive, it is important to ensure all groups and group membership is correct.
 Groups and their membership can be migrated using CloudM Migrate and it is recommended that this is done as a separate step, prior to data migration.
 The Drive Readiness Test will scan all groups in the source and destination, along with their membership and ensure that everything matches up (of course taking into account any address replacements too).
 Any items that do not match will be written to a CSV file with details of the inconsistent or missing items.

-The Drive Readiness Test provides feedback directly in the user interface (both desktop and web are supported) and CSV files are written containing details of any items that do not match, are missing or are inconsistent.
+The Drive Readiness Test provides feedback directly in the user interface and CSV files are written containing details of any items that do not match, are missing or are inconsistent.
 You should inspect the warnings and ensure that you have addressed anywhere required.